graphicsdesk/jupyter-starter/README.md

-# Data starter template
+# Data Starter

-A starter template for data analysis projects.
+A starter template for data projects.

 ## Setup